rayme11/langgraph-ollama-agent/README.md

 NewsGenie is a **multi-tool reasoning AI agent** that:

-* Detects what the user is asking
+- Detects what the user is asking
-* Calls the correct API automatically
+- Calls the correct API automatically
-* Reasons over live data
+- Reasons over live data
-* Produces structured explanations
+- Produces structured explanations

 It supports:

-* News summaries
+- News summaries
-* Weather lookups
+- Weather lookups
-* Stock quotes and risk classification
+- Stock quotes and risk classification
-* Web search
+- Web search
-* Sports betting odds + data-driven betting advice
+- Sports betting odds & recommendations

 ---